 Voluntary contributions class 3 – £13.90 per week

-Currently employers can recover statutory sick pay (SSP) paid to their employees, where the total paid exceeds 13% of the class 1 NICs paid by the employer in the same tax month.
-This is called the percentage threshold scheme (PTS).
+Currently, employers can recover statutory sick pay (SSP) paid to their employees.
+Where the total paid exceeds 13% of the class 1 NICs paid by the employer in the same tax month.
+This is the percentage threshold scheme (PTS).
 Employers cannot reclaim SSP which does not reach the 13% threshold.

 The PTS will be abolished from 6 April 2014, so SSP paid on and after that date will be an unrecoverable cost for all employers.
 However, employers will be able to reclaim SSP paid for periods up to 5 April 2014, if a claim is submitted by 6 April 2016.

-HMRC approved share schemes have strict limits on the value of shares which can be transferred to employees each year, and these limits have not been changed for some time.
-From 6 April 2014 the following limits are increased:
+HMRC approved share schemes have strict limits on the value of shares which can be transferred to employees each year.
+These limits have not been changed for some time.
+From 6 April 2014 the following limits will increase:

 – monthly limit for employees who save to acquire shares through a SAYE scheme increases from £250 to £500;